Scotch'n'Soda Theatre: New Works Coffeehouse

 Previously simply called "Workshopping", the New Works Coffeehouse embraces the ideals of the early years of Scotch'n'Soda, facilitating the creation of new original works by its members.
 The subtroupe provides members with the tools they need to get from idea to script, and hosts readings, stagings, and productions of work by current and former members of Scotch'n'Soda.
 It accepts submissions of all forms of writing for either workshopping or production services; these services are open to all students who are a part of the Carnegie Mellon Community, regardless of department.

 Alumni Clan

 Scotch'n'Soda is currently developing an Alumni Clan, which is devoted to keeping all past members of the organization in touch and organizing reunion events.
-It also presents the Buzz Blair Award for the Performing Arts, named after founding member Leonard 'Buzz' Blair, and given annually during Carnegie Mellon's homecoming festivities.
+It also presents the Buzz Blair Award for the Performing Arts, named after founding member Leonard "Buzz" Blair, and given annually during Carnegie Mellon's homecoming festivities.

 Notable alumni

 Numerous renowned figures in the performing arts started with Scotch'n'Soda.
-Some of the most acclaimed are John-Michael Tebelak, author of Godspell; Roger O. Hirson, author of Pippin; and Stephen Schwartz, who wrote the music and lyrics for Pippin.
+Some of the most acclaimed are John-Michael Tebelak, author of Godspell; Roger O. Hirson, author of Pippin; and Stephen Schwartz, author of Wicked.
 Other performing arts alumni include: